-So you go through all these trusts you already have out here for Kanaka Maoli
+So you go through all these trusts you already have out here for Kanaka Maoli and

-build the Kingdom from the ground up.
+Kingdom from the ground up.

-In addition, then, what you’re also going to have to do, this provisional
+In addition, then, what you’re also going to have to do, this provisional government

 And here, you’re already ahead of the game.
-The Kingdom of Hawaii already
+The Kingdom of Hawaii already had

-had treaties and formal de jure diplomatic recognition with many other states of the
+treaties and formal de jure diplomatic recognition with many other states of the

 international system at that time.
 Indeed, the Kingdom of Hawaii was part of the